 4NO2 (g) + O2 (g) → 2N 2O2 (g)

-(b) Rate laws and rate constant: The rate of a react ion will generally depends on temperature pressure and concentration of species involving in the reaction.
+The rate of a reaction will generally depend on temperature pressure and the concentration of species involving in the reaction.

 The rate of reaction is proportional to the molar concentration of reacting species.